hpaluch/PIC16F1579-LM35-Temp/README.md

 * Install all requirements (proper XC8 and MPLAB X IDE version as specified under  "Software requirements" section)
-* Ensure that everything is wired propely - use photo and schema as guide
+* Ensure that everything is wired properly - use photo and schema as guide
 * remember to properly setup connected UART in your Putty or another serial terminal application - see header of this readme for UART connection details